Gelerion/BigDataZoo/kafka-native/src/main/java/com/gelerion/kafka/partitioner/readMe.txt

 The mapping of keys to partitions is consistent only as long as the number of partitions in a topic does not change.

+So as long as the number of partitions is constant, you can be sure that, for example, records regarding user 045189 will always get written to partition 34.
+This allows all kinds of optimization when reading data from partitions.
+However, the moment you add new partitions to the topic, this is no longer guaranteed—the old records will stay in partition 34 while new records will get written to a different partition.
+When partitioning keys is important, the easiest solution is to create topics with sufficient partitions and never add partitions.